ducks23/markdown-blog/posts/setup_zephyr_miner.md

 # Background

-In this Article we will go about setting up a mining rig to mine Zephyr.
-We will use xmrig as the software that will be running the mining algorithm.
-I'm using ubuntu ([install from usb](https://help.ubuntu.com/community/Installation/FromUSBStick)) which is a common linux distribution but can also be run on mac os or windows.
+In this post we will set up a mining rig to mine Zephyr.
+Im using an application called xmring on ubuntu ([install from usb](https://help.ubuntu.com/community/Installation/FromUSBStick))to mine zephyr.

-At the end of this you will be able to mine zephyr and have funds deposited directly into your wallet with only the effort of set up.
+At the end of this you will be able to mine zephyr and have funds continuously deposited into your wallet with only the effort of set up and very minimal maintenance.

 ## Resources